Fulde-Ferrell-Larkin-Ovchinnikov States and Topological Bogoliubov Fermi Surfaces in Altermagnets: an Analytical Study: FFLO phase boundary driven by NRSS

-For $d_{xy}$-wave altermagnetic spin splitting, there are two characteristic high-symmetric directions for the FF momentum $\mathbf{q}$: along the $\left(1,0\right)$ direction (or $\left(0,1\right)$), and along the $\left(1,1\right)$ direction (or equivalently $\left(1,-1\right)$) according to the $C_{4z}$ rotational symmetry.
-In the following, we first analyze the case of the $\left(1,1\right)$ direction for concreteness, and then comment on the situation along the $\left(1,0\right)$ direction, which appears to be more difficult.
-As discussed in Appendix A, the angular dependence of the peak value of $S(t_{\textrm{AM}},{\bf q},0)/\mathcal{A}$ as a function of $q$ turns out to be weak.
+For $d_{xy}$-wave altermagnetic spin splitting, there are two high-symmetric directions for the FF momentum $\mathbf{q}$: along the $\left(1,0\right)$ direction (or $\left(0,1\right)$), and along the $\left(1,1\right)$ direction (or equivalently $\left(1,-1\right)$) according to the $C_{4z}$ rotational symmetry.
+The analytic evaluation of $I_3$ and $I_4$ is highly nontrivial; the calculation for $\bf{q}$ along $\left(1,1\right)$ direction in presented in Appendix A. By contrast, the corresponding integrals for $\bf{q}$ along $\left(1,0\right)$ direction are considerably more challenging, and we have not found a closed-form expression.
+As discussed in Appendix B, the angular dependence of the peak value of $S(t_{\textrm{AM}},{\bf q},0)/\mathcal{A}$ as a function of $q$ turns out to be weak.
 We thus anticipate that the analysis along the $\left(1,1\right)$ direction will provide a reasonably accurate phase boundary for the onset of the FFLO state.